How to Maintain a Trading Log That Actually Improves Performance

 Last updated: February 2026

-In this guide, you'll learn why your brain resists journaling, what to track beyond profit and loss, how to build consistency through automation, and how to run weekly reviews that surface actionable insights.
+In this guide, you'll learn why your brain resists journaling, what to track beyond profit and loss, how to build consistency through automation, and how to run weekly reviews that surface practical takeaways.
 By the end, you'll have a framework for turning your trading log from an abandoned spreadsheet into your most powerful performance tool.

 In This Guide